scaleracademy/scaler-open-source-september-challenge/README.md

 Once you have solved the task, post a screenshot/link of the completion on your individual forum post created in the pre-requisites section with a text stating: `I have completed the task for #<day>`.

-We recommend that you celebrate your successful completition of the task by sharing it with the community.
+We recommend that you celebrate your successful completion of the task by sharing it with the community.

 Here's a sample post: